easazade/faker_x/CONTRIBUTING.md

 );
 ```

 ### Add a new DataSource

-Let's say we want to add a new `DataSource` to generate cat images. we need to add it to the relevent resource. in this case we are going to add a new `cat_image` datasource to the `image` resource, so in our generated `FakerX` class we can have a getter method that generates cat images like below
+Let's say we want to add a new `DataSource` to generate cat images. we need to add it to the relevant resource. in this case we are going to add a new `cat_image` datasource to the `image` resource, so in our generated `FakerX` class we can have a getter method that generates cat images like below

 ```dart
 final newCatImage = FakerX.defaultInstance.image.catImage;
 ```

 Now that we want to add the Datasource we should decide whether we want to add it as a global datasource or only for a specific locale. if we add it as a global DataSource it will be available for all generated locales. all global DataSources are marked green in Resources and Localizations in docs.